dbactual/thomaspaine/content/pages/resources/the-philosophy-of-thomas-paine-by-thomas-edison.md

 ---
-Title: The Philosophy of Thomas Paine by Thomas Edison
+title: The Philosophy of Thomas Paine by Thomas Edison
 ---

    by Thomas Alva Edison